 Well, those words of the Apostle Paul make pretty grim reading, don't they?

-[21:52] People tend to dismiss the book of Genesis as just ancient history or myth, but of course it isn't.
+People tend to dismiss the book of Genesis as just ancient history or myth, but of course it isn't.

 It's just presenting exactly the same picture that St. Paul presents there.
 And they're both simply describing the reality of the contemporary world that we know all too well.

-How great is the world's need for saving?
+[7:36] How great is the world's need for saving?
 Saving from the darkness of our own humanity, our own hearts.
-But because of the message of Christmas, out of darkness we have light.